-GUIDE TO HIKING – Hobby Help and the American Hiking Society
+GUIDE TO HIKING – American Hiking Society and Hobby Help

 Get outside and enjoy one of the simplest, most reinvigorating hobbies there is: hiking.

 If you’re new to hiking, read on to learn what you need to know before you hit the trails, whether you’re planning a stroll through the woods or a multi-day backpacking trip.

 June 1 was American Hiking Society’s National Trails Day®, and 41,424 people joined AHS to set the world record for the most people improving trails in a single day.

 We thank everyone who made that impressive feat possible.

 Mark your calendar for National Trails Day® next year on June 6, 2020.

 The wind stung and burned our faces.
 Step by step, we made our way upwards, and then we were there, on top of a snow-covered ridge in western Wyoming, on top of the Continental Divide in the Wind River Mountains.